DataDog/integrations-core/docker_daemon/README.md

 **docker.container_health**:

-Returns `CRITICAL` if a container is unhealthy.
-Returns `UNKNOWN` if the health is unknown.
+This Service Check is only available for Agent v5.
+It Returns `CRITICAL` if a container is unhealthy, `UNKNOWN` if the health is unknown, `OK` otherwise.
-Returns `OK` otherwise.

 **docker.exit**: